The Promise (Justified): Plot

 Raylan appears at the office just before he goes to Florida.
 He and Art drink from Art's special bottle and while Raylan is worried that Ava is still on the run, Art assures him they'll find her and that he was hired to catch Boyd Crowder, which he accomplished.
 He then talks and says farewell to Tim, handing him his copy of The Friends of Eddie Coyle.
 He also passes Rachel and both say goodbye as Raylan leaves the office, wearing Boon's hat as a replacement.

 4 years later, Raylan lives in Miami, working for the local Marshal's office and often spends time with his daughter Willa while Winona (Natalie Zea) is now married to a man named Richard (Jason Gedrick).
 At his office, his partner, Deputy Sutter (David Koechner) tells him he will have to transport from the Glades.
 Raylan also finds an article sent by Rachel, which shows Ava in a pumpkin patch.
 Raylan visits her at Lebec, California, she explains that she is living in the caretaker home of an old couple.
 Raylan deduces that with Ellen May (Abby Miller) and Limehouse (Mykelti Williamson) unavailable, Duffy (Jere Burns) helped her get out of Harlan in exchange for Avery's $9 million, after which he disappeared.
 She then shows Raylan that she had a child with Boyd, named after Zachariah, and asks Raylan not to tell Boyd about it.
 Raylan decides not to arrest her and let her stay with her son.

 At Tramble penitentiary, Boyd is now a preacher for the inmates, claiming to have found religion again after succumbing to temptation.
 He is then visited by Raylan, who informs him they found Ava.
-But he shows him a death certificate for an alias of Ava, telling him she died on a car crash on Texas 3 years ago.
+But he shows him a death certificate for an alias of Ava, telling him she died in a car crash on Texas 3 years ago.
 A saddened Boyd asks why Raylan went out of his way to deliver the news in person, Raylan states that despite everything, there's something that brought them together in the first place.
 Boyd then says, "We dug coal together", to which Raylan responds, "That's right."
 The series ends with title cards thanking everyone involved in the show and a final dedication to author Elmore Leonard.